debug-ito/wild-bind/README.md

 Notice the `as` function is inserted between `on` and `run` functions.

+To see the description of current binding, press Enter key on a num pad.
+It shows a window like this:

+TBW: add screenshot

-TBW: press Enter to toggle help window. maybe with screen-shot?
+Press Enter key again to hide the window.

 ## Types and Modules